richardbiely/gaia-ecs/README.md

 // Get the number of worker threads available for this system. const uint32_t workers = tp.workers();

-// Set the number of worker threads dedicted for performance cores.
+// Set the number of worker threads dedicated for performance cores.
 // E.g. if workers==5, this dedicates 4 worker threads for high-performance workloads
 // and turns the remaining 1 into an efficiency worker. tp.set_workers_high_prio(workers - 1);